laylagerami/EPA/Small_Subset/README.txt

 	d.
 ResultsTable* -> Ranked list of nodes output from CausalR
 4. Scripts -> Various scripts, most important is the Results_Analysis.Rmd which contains some preliminary analysis
 5. Transcriptomics_Data -> Raw and processed LINCS data

+Corresponding results for CARNIVAL can be found in Results/CARNIVAL